Meet us at E-commerce Warsaw Expo, 25th of October 2024

 In short, “zero results” directly translate to “no purchase.”
 Or, in most cases, a lost client, too.

 A site search returns a blank page when it cannot match a user’s query with a relevant product offering.
-In other words, when the ecommerce store does not have a product the user was looking for.
+In other words, when the ecommerce store does not have a product the user is looking for.

 Some dedicated users might rephrase their search and type in the query again.
 However, in most cases, such a person will abandon the website.